hurrecon-model/HurreconPython/README.md

 of each study site.
 Variables: site_name, latitude, longitude, cover_type.

 The boundary files are vector shapefiles that are used for creating maps of regional results.
-Files must be renamed so the first name of each file is "boundary".
 These files are located on the vector subdirectory.

 The land-water file is a raster GeoTiff file that specifies the cover type (water = 1, land = 2) for each cell across a region.
 The geographic coordinates